Information Organization, Description, Analysis, and Retrieval

 - Discovery systems and information retrieval tools and resources

-Work in this area requires understanding of existing and emerging shared standards for organization and description as well as systems such as social tagging that intentionally do not follow standards.
-Technology is essential to this career path, because of the variety of technologies in use today for creating, storing, and giving access to information resources.
+Discovery depends on the organization and description of information resources.
+Work in this area requires understanding of existing and emerging shared standards, frameworks and principles for organization and description as well as systems such as library services platforms, discovery platforms, institutional repositories and digital library management systems.
+Technology is essential to this career path, due to the wide range of technologies in use for creating, storing, and giving access to information resources.
 Discovery depends upon organization and description of information resources.
 A thorough understanding of search and retrieval using a variety of technologies is essential.
-Work in this field requires a well-balanced understanding of information agencies such as the Library of Congress, organizations such as NISO and the World Wide Web Consortium, management of people and processes, and user perspectives and user experience as a framework for appropriate discovery.
+Work in this field requires a well-balanced understanding of information agencies such as the Library of Congress, organizations such as NISO and the World Wide Web Consortium.
+It also requires knowledge of the management of people and processes, and user perspectives and user experience as a framework for appropriate discovery.
 A critical understanding of user experience and the ethics of metadata creation is essential for this area of professional work.

 Students who concentrate in this field may work as: